gihad/bike-repair-arm/README.md

  Since I have a 3d printer I decided to 3d model the jaws in Fusion 360
  ![](images/Sharp-edges.JPG)

  After the 3d model was done I sliced it.
 It took about 8 hours to print.
-I choose to print with supports but not much were needed.
+I choose to print with supports but not much support was needed.
 Material is SUNLU PETG and printer is Prusa MK3S.
  ![](images/slicer.JPG)

  After it came out the fitting was pretty good, but there were some sharp edges